-How to Leverage Company Activities To Get PR
+How to Leverage Company Activities to Get PR

-One of our newest clients, Rapid Electric Vehicles (REV) delivers completely electric fleet vehicles that serve as the first-ever mobile storage system for the electricity grid, in addition to powering on-site equipment for fleet crews.
+Rapid Electric Vehicles (REV) delivers completely electric fleet vehicles that serve as the first-ever mobile storage system for the electricity grid, in addition to powering on-site equipment for fleet crews.

 They have a unique technology, blue-chip customers, a clearly articulated vision and an extremely quotable CEO.
 At first glance, it seems like they compete in a space that is crowded…until one digs deeper to find their truly compelling story.

 The founder and CEO, Jay Giraud, travels and speaks extensively as a passionate advocate for clean technology in Canada and the US.
-In a single month, we have observed Jay: present at the Canadian Financing Forum, be named in Vancouver’s Clean Tech “Ready to Rocket” award list, speak as a panelist at the California Vehicle to Grid Consortium, present on “Smart Grids, Smarter Cars” at the Niagara Development Forum on Innovation & New Concepts in Ontario, participate in a local tech industry reception, and most recently, attend a micro-grid military unveiling in Oahu.
+In a single month, we observed Jay: present at the Canadian Financing Forum, be named in Vancouver’s Clean Tech “Ready to Rocket” award list, speak as a panelist at the California Vehicle to Grid Consortium, present on "Smart Grids, Smarter Cars" at the Niagara Development Forum on Innovation & New Concepts in Ontario, participate in a local tech industry reception, and attend a micro-grid military unveiling in Oahu.

 So, how does one get media excited about a company, in order to maximize a busy CEO's activities?